unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen_skills.md

 # Pathfinder 2E Chargen - Skills

-Next, choose your open skills.
-Your choice of ancestry, heritage, character class, and background will have offered you a set of base skills.
-Things to remember:
+In this step, you will choose your open skills.
+Your choice of ancestry, heritage, character class, and background have already given you a set of skills, but depending on your Intelligence score modifier, you may get more skills to assign.
+Here are some helpful tips to keep in mind:

-1. Some backgrounds will offer a choice of skills.
-You may want to make this selection before you assign your open skills, so that you do not duplicate skills.
+1. Some backgrounds offer a choice of skills.
+If you chose a background with a choice of skills, you may want to make this selection before you assign your open skills, so that you do not duplicate or double-up on skills.
-2. If you get the same skill from multiple sources, you will still only be trained in it at chargen.
-Instead, you will be able to select another open skill to replace the duplicate.
+2. If you get the same skill from multiple sources, such as from your background and your class, you must pick another skill to become trained in.
-3. Lores (knowledges) count towards your skills pool, but will be chosen separately (see below).
+3. Lore skills count as skills.

 ## Commands